tne-lab/device-data-pipeline/README.md

 dev_cam.py

 ## dev_cam.py
-Handles experiment recordings using OpenCV
+Handles experiment recordings using OpenCV, updated 20Dec22 to include clock

 ## create_ds_data()
 To be run on rig machine and corresponding outputs be transferred to another computer for analysis.
 File asks for log_file.mat created by Python.